Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 Opponents with (Essence) less than the Solar’s must immediately *Cheat Death* to avoid the worst effects of what the Solar has planned for them.
-Those of equal to or greater cannot be directly harmed by this Charm, but can certainly be inconvenienced.
+Those of equal to or greater cannot be *directly* harmed by this Charm, but can certainly be inconvenienced.

 This Charm is limited in that it can only be used to solve a problem in the *immediate* future—for example, you cannot simply start a Story and use this charm to finish it.
-Only when the goal is in sight—such as before the final battle—may this charm be used to solve the Story, and it cannot be used to solve two Stories in a row.
+Only when the goal is in sight—such as before the final battle—may this charm be used to solve the Story.
+As well, it cannot be used to “solve” two Stories in a row.

 Eclipse **<span class="smallcaps">Caste</span>**
 ------------------------------------------------

 <div class="power_category">Lesser</div>

+### Dance of Flashing Swords

+**Type:** Simple
+**Cost:** 1m

+After the fact, the Exalt can explain away that a particularly egregious action—a fight, explosion, or similar altercation—as a spontaneous act of street performance.
+Most will accept this at face value, but gain a Moderate Advantage to convince others.

 ### Deft Official’s Way